The 10 Biggest Social Media Challenges to Brand Consistency

-Brand consistency is where a business attempts to communicate messages in a way which doesn’t detract or wander away from the core brand strategy, values, and foundation.
+Brand consistency is where a business attempts to communicate messages in a way that doesn’t detract or wander away from the core brand strategy, values, and foundation.

 However, the problem here is that a significant percentage of small businesses do not bother sticking to the same image, patterns, and direction across different social media channels.

-This damages their brand identity and prevents from recognition by their customers all around social networks.
+This damages their brand identity and prevents recognition by their customers all around social networks.